edgi-govdata-archiving/web-monitoring-ops/manually-managed/README.md

 ## Redis Cache

 We use Redis for caching and for queuing in Rails (that is, in `web-monitoring-db`).
 Our Redis caching instance is currently hand-managed as an EC2 machine on AWS.
 Its current configuration (excepting the password) can be found in [`redis-cache.conf`](./redis-cache.conf).
+It also has an elastic IP.

-This Redis instance has an Elastic IP.
+The VM and other related resources (e.g. Elastic IP) are named `wm-cache-*`.

 This should *probably* be a cluster (and maybe managed via AWS Elasticache?), but this has been working alright for now.